-- We may increase the Rent and/or Service Charges on giving you not less than 28 days' notice in writing. - We may decrease the Rent and/or Service Charges by providing you with notice to take effect immediately.
+We can increase the rent and/or Service Charges on giving you not less than 28 days' notice in writing.
+We may decrease the Rent and/or Service Charges by providing you with notice to take effect immediately.

 2.2 Services